rustic-rs/docs/src/commands/init/cold_storage.md

 invocation, while `%id` and `%path` invoke N instances of the warmup command in parallel.

+### warmup progress

+For rustic to know and display the warmup progress to the user, there is a simple and optional protocol between rustic and the external warmup program.

+rustic captures the warmup program's stdout and interprets it as [JSON Lines](https://jsonlines.org): each line must be a single JSON object carrying at least a `type` field.
+Currently the only defined message is `pack-progress`, which tells rustic how many of the packs in the current invocation are expected to be warm now:

+    {"type":"pack-progress","warm":42}

+`warm` is the number of packs in *this* invocation that are now warm.
+It must be between `0` and the number of packs passed to that invocation, and it is per
+invocation: if rustic calls your program with 5 packs and later with 3 packs, each invocation starts again at `0`. rustic advances its shared progress bar by the increase over the last reported value, so `warm` must be monotonically non-decreasing within an invocation; a lower value is ignored.

+Reporting progress is optional, and the protocol is strictly an enhancement.
+If your program exits successfully but never emits a `pack-progress` message, rustic still counts the whole invocation as complete; if it reports only part of the invocation, rustic counts the remaining packs as done when the command exits.
+So a program that emits nothing keeps the old behaviour of jumping from 0% to 100%, while emitting `pack-progress` gives users accurate, live progress.

+Lines from the warmup program that don't fit the protocol, such as plain text, are still logged by rustic at the info log level and prefixed with `[warmup`].

+For example, a warmup program that reports progress as each pack is warmed up could look like:

+    warm=0
+    for pack in "$@"; do
+      # ... request restoration of $pack in your cold storage backend ...
+      warm=$((warm+1))
+      echo '{"type":"pack-progress","warm":'$warm'}'
+    done

 ### configuring storage in rustic (`rustic init`)

 The bucket for hot data can be specified by the `hot-repo` option or the